mikejahn/NearMe/README.md

 NearMe
 ======

-A sample iOS application consuming the Yelp 1.0 API to show UITableView, Detail View, Location, API Client using RestKit, and other things.
+A sample iOS application consuming the Yelp 1.0 API to show UITableView, Detail View, MKMapView, API Client using RestKit, and other things.

 ### To Run: